Top 10 Ways Interactive Displays Improve Education

 While some teachers love EdTech, others, not so much.
 However, teachers in both camps typically warm quickly to interactive flat panel displays.
 Often, they perceive the displays as big-screen TVs, making them immediately approachable.
 Their whiteboarding functions feel familiar from the days of standard whiteboards; additionally, the explosion of touch-screen kiosks in restaurants, retail and movie theaters has added another layer of familiarity.

 As teachers gain experience with their interactive display, they begin benefiting from the full range of features.
 IT teams often report that after brief training most teachers are comfortable with the displays.
-Some display manufacturers and resellers, like Parmetech (partnered with ViewSonic), offer webinars, online videos, and onsite training to help educators optimize the use of their classroom display.
+Some display manufacturers and resellers, like Parmetech (partnered with ViewSonic), offer webinars, online videos, and onsite training for professional development and to help educators optimize the use of their classroom display.

 Teachers who’ve previously used projector-based systems are often the biggest fans.
 Compared to these older-style systems, the advantages of interactive displays include: